 Mentorship & Networking

-The 2023-2024 UCLA Sharpe Fellows will be one cohort made up four sections based on each vertical (investment banking, finance, consulting, and tech) that all meet in-person beginning and ending at the same time: November 1 to February 23.
+The 2024-2025 UCLA Sharpe Fellows will be one cohort made up four sections based on each vertical (investment banking, finance, consulting, and tech) that all meet in-person in the one required session of the program, Orientation: Leadership and Career Development Foundations on Saturday, September 28 at the James West Alumni Center.
+All other activity in the program is optional.

-Upon being named a Sharpe Fellow, each student is assigned to a mentorship pod of alumni (based on their vertical and desired location for employment) and a one-on-one mentor from the pod.
-The alumni mentors have at least 2 years of full-time professional experience, although most alumni mentors have extensive years of work and knowledge.
+Upon being named a Sharpe Fellow, each student is given access to a list of alumni with relevant career experience to select a mentor.
+The alumni mentors have at least 1 year of full-time professional experience, although most alumni mentors have extensive years of work and knowledge.
 The alumni mentors serve as resources as Sharpe Fellows navigate summer internship recruitment, and can also provide broader career planning advice.

-In addition to their alumni mentor pod, Sharpe Fellows also have exclusive access to a network of over 550 Sharpe Fellow alumni that are either rising or are leaders in the business world, and other alumni invested in the professional success of UCLA students.
-This Fellowship is especially valuable for those looking to expand and deepen their professional network and are self-motivated to connect with UCLA alumni.
+Sharpe Fellows also have exclusive access to a network of over 600 Sharpe Fellows alumni that are either rising leaders or leaders in the business world, and other alumni invested in the professional success of UCLA students.
+This Fellowship is especially valuable for those looking to expand and deepen their professional network and are self-motivated to connect with UCLA alumni in advancing their career.

 Program Commitment